Home and Away: All or Nothing: Plot

 Bianca begs Ash to go back for Heath and she collapses in Nate's arms, before telling him she is pregnant.
 Gunno sees Kyle on a security camera and he goes to the armoury to get a gun.
 Heath changes into a prison uniform to blend in, and Ash catches up with him.
 Gunno shoots Kyle and leaves him for dead.
 As Irene watches the news, Darcy realises that she lied to her.
 Irene assures her that Heath will protect Bianca.
 Heath calls Bianca to say goodbye in case he does not make it out.
 Isla Schultz, the woman Kyle went to prison for, recognises Bianca and introduces herself.
 Isla wants to let Kyle know that she still loves him.
 Ash and Heath find Kyle and stem his bleeding, before Heath helps him to the exit.
 He encourages Kyle not to give up when Kyle wonders what he has to live for, as Isla has not visited in months.
 Heath gets Kyle outside, where he is handcuffed and Kyle is put into an ambulance.

 Gunno puts on a guard's uniform, but Ash notices him and gives chase.
 Gunno tries to shoot him, but misses.
 Mayhew alerts Ash to Gunno's hiding place in the laundry room.
 Gunno tries to shoot Ash again, but the gun fails to fire and they fight.
 Ash pushes Gunno backwards and impales him on a clothes hook, killing him.
 Mayhew tells Ash that he will take the blame for Gunno's death.
 Heath and Bianca call Darcy to let her know that they are okay.
-Kyle and Isla reunite and she admits that she stayed away because she feels guilty.
+Kyle and Isla reunite and she admits that she stayed away because she felt guilty.
 Kyle tells her that he does not blame her, but he needs to know if they have a future and Isla kisses him.
 Mayhew tells the waiting journalist that he is responsible for the death of an inmate, and that he wants to recommend that Kyle has his sentence reduced for saving his life.
 Later that night, Bianca finally tells Heath she is pregnant.